MSt in Creative Writing

 For applicants with a degree from the USA, the minimum GPA we normally seek is 3.6 out of 4.0.
 We do not seek a Graduate Record Examination (GRE) or GMAT score.
 Although a GRE or GMAT score is not a formal requirement, if one is available it should be supplied.

-The level of tuition fees you pay (home-EU or non-EU) depends on your residential category.
-For a detailed classification of home-EU/non-EU status, please refer to the fees and funding website.
-As a postgraduate student studying on this course at OUDCE you may be able to gain assistance through Career Development Loans or Educational Trusts and Charities.
+As a postgraduate student studying on this course at the Department, you may be able to gain assistance through Career Development Loans or Educational Trusts and Charities.